Known Dangerous Sharks.

 Shark populations are generally considered to be in steep decline in Australia and around the world due to overfishing.
 Scientists consider that populations of large predatory fish including sharks to have declined dramatically since the 1980s.
 One cause is the high price obtained for shark fins in Asia, where there is great status attached to eating shark fin soup.
 Australia along with many other countries have banned the shark fin trade and the selling of shark fins without an attached shark.
 Estimates vary from 26 to 78 million sharks killed per year for their fins.
 But some fisheries experts suggest that this figure could be over 100 million sharks killed due to the unregulated and illegal fishing activities around the world.

 The simple answer is that there is still no well defined way of estimating the number of sharks in our oceans.
-In relation to the shark species known to bite humans there is no scientific evidence that indicates an increase in the numbers for those species fished.
+In relation to the shark species known to bite humans there is no scientific evidence that indicates an increase in the numbers for those species.
 It is also known that sharks generally do not have the capacity to increase in numbers quickly.
 The shark’s life history (long lived, slow growing, late age at maturity and give birth to only a few offspring) means that shark populations cannot increase rapidly and so sudden explosions in the population of sharks is not possible.
-Sharks have a low resilience to fishing pressure and their capacity for recruitment makes it extremely hard for sharks to recover from overfishing (targeted and unmanaged shark fisheries, finning, long line fishing, etc).
-This is evident with the protection of the harmless Grey Nurse Shark in 1984 along the east coast of Australia which still shows no sign of recovered over the last 30 years.
+Sharks have a low resilience to fishing pressure and their capacity for recruitment makes it extremely hard for sharks to recover from overfishing (targeted and unmanaged shark fisheries, finning, long line fishing, etc) and may take decades to do so.
+This is evident with the protection of the harmless Grey Nurse Shark in 1984 along the east coast of Australia which still shows no sign of recovery over the last 30 years.